bigdoodr/bigdoodr.github.io/_posts/2025-12-17-my-first-app.md

 **Other routines:**
 * [Slow-eating timer](https://raw.githubusercontent.com/bigdoodr/bigdoodr.github.io/refs/heads/main/exercises/Food%20timer.json) - Eat slowly for 10 minutes, don't eat at all for 5 minutes, return to eating slowly for another 10 minutes.
 At the end you should feel "satisfied"—but not "full", which indicates you've overeaten.

-## Known Issues (Please Help Test!)
-Before I move the app to the App Store, there's a bug that needs addressing:
-**Background timer issue:** If the routine is started and then the app sleeps or loses focus, the timer keeps counting (as desired), but the audio alert doesn't trigger.
-A notification will appear in the Notification Center, but it doesn't show as an alert, so you don't notice when it's time to move to the next portion of the routine.
-Also, it won't advance to the next step in the routine until you return to the app. 😞
-If you use the app and notice any oddities or undesired behaviors, please let me know!
-And if there's any extra functions you'd like to see added, let me know that too!

 ## Tracking Your Progress
 If you're looking for a solution for tracking your exercise journey, I've been using [Obsidian](https://obsidian.md) for the last 3+ months and find it incredibly robust and flexible.
 ![screenshot of workout routine tracking in Obsidian](/resources/obsidianExercises.png)